 About Arbor Hospice

-A nationally recognized leader in end-of-life care, Arbor Hospice is the original – and largest – hospice in the state of Michigan.
-The non-profit organization cares for more than 1,400 patients each day in 56 counties, raising more than $4 million each year to cover the cost of care for the uninsured and underinsured.
-HOM offers innovative programs to enhance the quality of care for people at the end of life, education programs for physicians and healthcare professionals, caregiver education materials, cultural diversity programs for end-of-life care, and research and education programs at the HOM Institute.
-For more information, call HOM’s Telesupport Center at 888.247.5701 or go to www.hom.org.
+A nationally recognized leader in end-of-life care, Arbor Hospice is the original – and largest – hospice in the state.
+The non-profit cares for more than 1,400 patients each day in 56 counties across Michigan, raising more than $4 million each year to cover the cost of care for the uninsured and underinsured.
+HOM offers a broad range of services to enhance the quality of life at the end of life, including At Home Support™, our advanced illness management program, community-based palliative care and pediatric care programs.
+HOM provides grief support and counseling, caregiver education and support, and education programs for physicians and healthcare professionals through its research, training and education arm, the Arbor Hospice Institute.
+For more information, call 888.247.5701 or visit www.hom.org.